cloudy-sfu/AI-agent-rednote/README.md

 >
 > The output table must be saved in CSV format.

 Get an OpenAI API key for a model which supports [function calling](https://platform.openai.com/docs/guides/function-calling?api-mode=chat), for example `gpt-4o`.
 This program calls `gpt-4o` by default if not customized.

 ## Usage

+Activate a Python 3.12 virtual environment.

+Set the current directory to the program's root directory.

 Run the following command.